 In comparing the data sets collected at a specific test site under different conditions, e.g. during a dry period or after a heavy rainfall, we can determine which of these conditions serves best in revealing the archaeological structures we are looking for.

 VEMOP started work at 1.
 November 2019.
 The first months were dedicated to researching projects who have undertaken similar endeavours.
-We also took some time to build up our reference group consisting of people from different stakeholder institutions, among them the Directorate for Cultural Heritage Management, the County Councils of Viken, Innlandet and Møre og Romsdal, the Universities of Oslo and Bergen and the Norwegian Institute of Bioeconomy Research, which will support us with their expertise.
+We also took some time to build up our reference group consisting of people from different stakeholder institutions, among them the Directorate for Cultural Heritage Management, the County Councils of Viken, Innlandet and Møre og Romsdal and the Universities of Oslo and Bergen, which will support us with their expertise.
 And we spent a lot of time discussing potential test sites across Vestfold.

-During the next months, we will select four test sites and then prepare to equip them with the necessary measurement systems.
+During the next months, we will select four test sites and then prepare to equip them with systems monitoring different environmental factors.
 This will require administrative work in order to get the necessary permissions from responsible agencies for test sites protected under the Cultural Heritage Act and from respective landowners as well as fieldwork to install the measurement sensors in the ground.
 Once these tasks are completed, we look forward to begin with the actual georadar surveys.